Merrimack River Feline Rescue Society's Catmobile Program is a mobile clinic providing high-quality spay/neuter surgery specifically for cats.

 Package Pricing

-All packages include a brief exam, spay or neuter, rabies vaccine, FVRCP vaccine, microchip and tattoo, nail trim and flea treatment.
+All packages include a brief exam, spay or neuter with tattoo, Rabies vaccine, FVRCP (distemper) vaccine, nail trim, and flea treatment.
+In addition, a microchip is included for FREE thanks to a grant from The Cummings Foundation.

 Note: If your cat has had any vaccines or does not need a nail trim or flea treatment, the cost is not adjusted.

 Please note that we have instituted a $60 fee for late pick-ups.
-This fee is not negotiable and we are not able to be flexible with lateness due to our tight schedule.
+This fee is non-negotiable and we are not able to be flexible with lateness due to our tight schedule.
 We apologize for any inconvenience; please help us out by being on time for both drop-off and pick-up!

-Since hitting the road in 2008, the MRFRS Catmobile has been responsible for spaying/neutering over 74,000 cats, making a significant contribution to the reduction of feline overpopulation in our region.
+Since hitting the road in 2008, MRFRS' Catmobile has been responsible for spaying/neutering over 77,000 cats, making a significant contribution to the reduction of feline overpopulation in our region.

 Thank you to the following groups for grants supporting the Catmobile.